Hot Country Songs: Songs with most weeks at number one

 These are the songs with 16 or more weeks at number one.
 Fifteen songs accomplished this feat between 1946 and 1964 (including on the country charts published by Billboard prior to the launch in 1958 of what is now the Hot Country Songs listing), but none did so again until after the 2012 reformulation; between the nine-week run of "Almost Persuaded" by David Houston in 1966 and the chart's reformulation in 2012, no song spent more than eight weeks atop the chart.
 Prolonged runs became commonplace again in 2012.
-As of 16 September 2025, fourteen songs from this period have topped the chart for at least 16 weeks, and the seven longest chart runs have all been since 2012.
+As of 26 September 2026, sixteen songs from this period have topped the chart for at least 16 weeks, and the eight longest chart runs have all been since 2012.